CKOC

 CKOC (1150 AM) is a radio station in Hamilton, Ontario.
-Owned by Bell Media, it broadcasts a business news format.
-CKOC is a 50,000-watt, Class B station operating on a Regional (not clear-channel) broadcast frequency, with transmitters located near Empire Corners in Haldimand County, about 25 kilometers (15 miles) south of Hamilton.
+It is owned by Neeti Prakash Ray and is part of the CINA Media Group.
+CKOC is a 50,000-watt, Class B station operating on a regional (not clear-channel) broadcast frequency, with transmitters located near Empire Corners in Haldimand County, about 25 kilometers (15 miles) south of Hamilton.
 A six-tower directional antenna is used at all times.
-CKOC's studios are located on Upper Wentworth Street (next to Lime Ridge Mall) in Hamilton.
+The station has a classic hits format promoted as "Superhits of the 70s and 80s".

 History

 Early history

-CKOC has the distinction of being the oldest continuously-operating radio station in Canada, on the air since May 1, 1922.
+CKOC has the distinction of being the oldest continuously operating radio station in Canada, on the air since May 1, 1922.
 Station CHAB, in Moose Jaw, Saskatchewan, began broadcasting a week earlier, on April 23, 1922, and is still on the air today, but was shut down for a period of time in 1933 before re-opening.
 As well, CFCF, later CINW, Montreal, had traced its sign on to 1919, but ceased operations in 2010.

+In 1923, Ivan Miller broadcast on CKOC the first play-by-play report on a golf tournament in Canada, by using a system of flag semaphore from boy scouts at each hole.
+In the same year, he began broadcasting ice hockey games on CKOC from the Barton Street Arena.

 Originally, CKOC's station was based in the Lower City at the corner of King William and John Streets, and was an offshoot of the Wentworth Radio and Supply Company.
 In the spring of 1922, the station became the third radio station in all of Canada.
 Other broadcast locations over the years for CKOC include, the 11th floor of the Royal Connaught Hotel in the downtown core, the Lister Block building on James & King Williams Streets, and a studio on Garfield Avenue near King & Sherman Avenue North in a building that once housed the Garfield exchange switching equipment of the Bell Telephone Company.

 During its early years, the station broadcast on a number of frequencies, including 880, 630 and 1120 kHz; the station moved to its current frequency of 1150 in 1941.

 CKOC became a CBC affiliate in 1936 and would be an affiliate of the CBC's Trans-Canada Network until 1962.